-If you find your weight is insufficient to cause righting, then additional weight such as the outboard motor or battery can be sent down the mast line to assist.
-If assistance is available, then a tow sideways tow will work.
+If you find your weight is insufficient to cause righting, then additional weight such as the outboard motor, or battery can be sent down the mast line to assist.
+If assistance is available, then a tow sideways will help - and this is the only situation where a sideways tow will work.